 Current Location: Central & South Florida

-Entrepreneur, beat maker and independent music producer Giuseppe D’angelo was born and raised in East Trenton, New Jersey and has now since relocated to the hot sandy beaches of the east coast in sunny Florida.
-An old school hip hop junkie who’s heart remains with the golden era’s cultural sound (1988 thru 1995).
-As a child growing up in New Jersey he was introduced to Hip Hop by a school friend who would steal his older brothers boom box and play tapes by Run DMC, The Fat Boys, DJ Jazzy Jeff And The Fresh Prince, Slick Rick, The Beastie Boys and LL Cool J on the school yard playground before school and during recess.
-Giuseppe D’angelo instantly fell in love with the Hip Hop culture’s elements and began learning how to break dance (Bboy-ing) at a young age.
+Giuseppe (The Liaison) D’angelo: CEO of THE DOPE SOCIETY® (TheDopeSociety).
+A young Entrepreneur with many gifts.
+In 2005 Giuseppe earned his degree in audio engineering and went on to own a recording studio in Daytona Beach, Florida where he mastered the art of mixing and mastering.
+An Entrepreneur, beat maker and independent music producer Giuseppe (The Liaison) D’angelo was born and raised in East Trenton, New Jersey and has now since relocated to the hot sandy beaches of the east coast in sunny Florida.
+An old school hip hop junkie who’s heart remains with the golden era’s cultural sounds (1988 thru 1995).
+As a child growing up in New Jersey he was introduced to Hip Hop by a school friend (Jevon) who would steal his older brothers boom box and play tapes by Run DMC, The Fat Boys, DJ Jazzy Jeff And The Fresh Prince, Slick Rick, The Beastie Boys and LL Cool J on the school yard playground before school and during recess.
+Giuseppe (The Liaison) D’angelo instantly fell in love with the Hip Hop culture’s elements and began learning how to break dance (Bboy-ing) at the youthful age of 6.
 It didn’t take long before he started writing rap lyrics to classic beat breaks during school and after school.
-By the time Giuseppe D’angelo was in the 8th grade the rebellious teenager was running around in the streets and began finding trouble with the authorities.
-His mother who was a single parent and wanted to keep him safe bought him his first turntables and a mixer to hopefully keep him out of trouble and at home, but from there he began to hustle so he could purchase LPs and EPs from the local record stores so he could practice the scratch.
+By the time Giuseppe (The Liaison) D’angelo was in the 8th grade the rebellious teenager was running around in the streets and began finding trouble with the authorities.
+His mother who was a single parent and wanted to keep him safe bought him his first turntables and a mixer to hopefully keep him out of trouble and at home, but from there he began to hustle so he could purchase LPs and EPs from the local record stores so he could practice the art of the scratch.
 By 10th grade he was DJ-ing weekend house parties.
-Fast forward some to 2001 where Giuseppe D’angelo found an undying passion for music production after listening to such producers as DJ Premier, Large Professor, Pete Rock, Marley Marl, Kay Gee (Naughty By Nature), Da Beatminerz, Trakmasterz, RZA and Dr. Dre.
+Fast forward some to 2001 where Giuseppe (The Liaison) D’angelo found an undying passion for music production after listening to such producers as DJ Premier, Large Professor, Pete Rock, Marley Marl, Kay Gee (Naughty By Nature), Da Beatminerz, Trakmasterz, RZA and Dr. Dre.

-In 2007 Giuseppe D’angelo moved to Daytona Beach to open up his own recording studio where he would only build instrumental beats for fun in his free time when there were no studio sessions scheduled.
-Eventually Giuseppe D’angelo’s instrumental productions caught the ears of local rappers around the area and he would eventually start selling his beats on disc as well as studio time, even doing package deals.
-During this time, as his career was looking brighter than most.
+In 2005 Giuseppe earned his degree in audio engineering and by the end of 2006 Giuseppe (The Liaison) D’angelo moved to Daytona Beach to open up his own recording studio where he would record local artists and play around building instrumentals for fun in his free time when there were no studio sessions scheduled.
+Eventually Giuseppe (The Liaison) D’angelo’s instrumental productions caught the ears of local rappers around the area and he would eventually start selling his beats on disc along with paid studio time doing package deals.
+During this time, as his career was looking brighter than most at his young age.
 However, his lifestyle and personal demons were ruining his forward progression.
-Finally tired of the court dates, arrests, drugs and violence, Giuseppe D’angelo decided to call it quits to his successful recording business, knowing that the clients that had the money for the beats and studio time who were also the D-boys and criminals he was having to spend time with.
-After a tragic loss of one of his closest friends Giuseppe D’angelo closed the studio doors and left Daytona Beach for good, never to look back.
-From 2011 thru 2015 Giuseppe D’angelo spent his time traveling, soul searching, mentally maturing, and coming of age with a new focus and a more positive vibe and an ambitious mindset with an inspirational appeal.
-A natural born entrepreneur, Giuseppe D’angelo was quietly building his new company TheDopeSociety.com from ground zero and studying the online music production business as well as social media marketing.
-So here we are now in the present day and Giuseppe D’angelo has a hopeful outlook on his future and desires nothing more then to work with like minded clients/artists.
+Finally tired of the court dates, arrests, drugs and violence, Giuseppe (The Liaison) D’angelo decided to call it quits to his successful recording business, knowing that the clients that had the money for the beats and studio time who were also the D-boys and criminals he was having to spend time with.
+After a tragic loss of one of his closest friends Giuseppe (The Liaison) D’angelo closed the studio doors and left Daytona Beach for good, never to look back.
+From 2011 thru 2015 Giuseppe (The Liaison) D’angelo spent his time traveling, soul searching, mentally maturing, and coming of age with a new focus and a more positive vibe and an ambitious mindset with an inspirational appeal.
+A natural born entrepreneur, Giuseppe (The Liaison) D’angelo was quietly building his new company TheDopeSociety from ground zero and studying the online music production business as well as social media marketing.
+So here we are now in the present day and Giuseppe (The Liaison) D’angelo has a hopeful outlook on his future and desires nothing more then to work with like minded clients/artists.

-Giuseppe D’angelo provides his clients and listeners with diverse, melodic, and unorthodox, high-quality, mixed and mastered instrumentals for a vast variety of purposes.
-Giuseppe D’angelo has put almost every single dollar into his music and business to buy industry standard hardware and software as well as money for his websites, beat stores and online marketing.
+Giuseppe (The Liaison) D’angelo provides his clients and listeners with diverse, melodic, and unorthodox, high-quality, mixed and mastered instrumentals for a vast variety of purposes.
+Giuseppe (The Liaison) D’angelo has put almost every single dollar into his music and business to buy industry standard hardware and software as well as money for his websites, beat stores and online marketing.
 Free spirited creativity is the main basis of his work, since he is interested in a wide range of music and musical genres such as Hip Hop, House, Trip Hop, Chill Hop, Electronic, Alternative, Rock, Soul, World and R&B. His sound is not limited to a specific style, and you’ll hear it once you press play.
-After more than 15 years in the independent music industry, Giuseppe D’angelo has gained knowledge, experience, and wisdom about many aspects of today’s music, industry and media.
-He is renown for his own unorthodox and melodic instrumental style over heavy heart pounding drums.
+After more than 15 years in the independent music industry, Giuseppe (The Liaison) D’angelo has gained knowledge, experience, and wisdom about many aspects of today’s music, industry and media. in his local area he is renown for his own unorthodox and melodic instrumental style over heavy heart pounding drums and low end speaker damaging bass lines.
 Delivering only industry standard high quality instrumental beats for a price that’s affordable for all type of budgets and purposes from leasing options to exclusive rights.

-Giuseppe D’angelo is serious about his profession along with his productions and is only looking to network and grow with clients/artists who are 110% serious about their profession and their dreams.
+Giuseppe (The Liaison) D’angelo is serious about his profession along with his productions and is only looking to network and grow with clients/artists who are 110% serious about their profession and their dreams.
 Period.